Scottish Government Climate Justice Innovation Fund

 The templates, which must be used for reporting purposes, are available to download below.
 The templates include guidance notes on how to complete each section.

-A Climate Justice Innovation Fund information session will be held in Edinburgh on the 30th April 2018 at the City of Edinburgh Methodist Church, Nicolson Square, Edinburgh.
+A Climate Justice Innovation Fund information session will be held in Edinburgh on the 29th of May 2018.

 If you are interested in attending and wish to register for the event, please email the Corra Foundation email@example.com